 Peonies take their time when it comes to blooming, but if they are content with their location, they will bloom for dozens of years.
 A new peony bush will take about three years to produce blooms.
 The first thing to do for beautiful blooms is to make sure your bushes get the proper amount of sun.
 Peonies thrive in zones 3 – 8, and need at least six hours of sun per day.
-Most peonies need cold winter months to recharge, so areas below zone 8 don’t have as much growing success.
+Most peonies need cold winter months to recharge, so areas below zone 8 (geographically speaking) don’t have as much growing success.
 Once a peony bush begins to bloom, it’s also super helpful to remove the wilted flowers.
 By removing the spent blooms, the peony bush has more energy to produce new blooms, instead of trying to keep the wilted ones alive.

 Peonies and Ants

 Here is everything I know about peonies and ants!